-18. Close the front header latches.

-19. Remove the door frames, if desired.
-Refer to "Door Frame" in this section.
+- 17. Close the front header latches. - 18.
+Remove the door frames, if desired.
+Refer to "Door Frame" in this section for further information.

-Putting Up The Soft Top
+Raising the Soft Top

-- Zipper Start

-Zipper Finish

-Swing Gate Bar

-Swing Gate Brackets

-Sail Panels

-2. Install door frames, if removed.
-Refer to "Door Frame" in this section.

-3. Make sure the plastic sleeve is slid rearward over Sunrider® link (Sunrider® Models only).
+- 1. Unclip and move the sun visors to the side. - 2.
+Install door frames, if removed.
+Refer to "Door Frame" in this section for further information. - 3.
+Make sure the plastic sleeve is slid over Sunrider $^{\text{@}}$ link (Sunrider® Models only).